arkulinskis/assistant/README.md

 # assistant
 Trying to make myself a JARVIS.
-With python, so more like PYVIS (Perfectly Yours Very Intelligent System)
+With python, so more like PYVIS (P..
+Y..
+Very Intelligent System)